FreeClimbAPI/freeclimb-cli/docs/conferences.md

   CONFERENCEID  String that uniquely identifies this conference resource.

 OPTIONS
   -S, --status=status      New status of the conference.
 Valid values: empty or terminated.
-For more information, see
-                           Status Parameter below.**

   -a, --alias=alias        Description for this conference.
 Maximum 64 characters.
   -b, --playBeep=playBeep  Controls when a beep is played.
 Valid values: always, never, entryOnly, exitOnly.
   -h, --help               show CLI help
 ```